MicrosoftDocs/Viva/Viva/glint/setup/360-subject-experience.md

 ## Step 3 - Review your report and reflect

-Until your cycle is complete, Step 3 shows as *Awaiting Results*
+Until your cycle is complete, Step 3 shows as *Awaiting Results*.

 :::image type="content" source="../../media/glint/setup/360-awaiting-results.png" alt-text="Screenshot Step 3 in the self-assessment journey.":::

-You can see this from either of these sources:
+You see this from either of these sources:
  - reaccessing your initial welcome email and selecting "Select feedback providers"
- - or, from the Feedback tab on your Glint dashboard, go to **My Feedback** and then **View.**
+ - or, from the Feedback tab on your Glint dashboard.
+Select **My Feedback** and then **View.**

 ## Access your 360 report

-You’ll receive an email letting you know you can review your report.
-Use the button in the email or access your report directly from the Feedback tab on the Glint platform.
+You receive an email letting you know to review your report.
+Use the button in the email or access your report from the Feedback tab on the Glint platform.

 1. Scroll to the *Feedback History* section to access your completed 360.
 2. Select the card to open the report.
 Data shows the number of completed participants (you included) and their initials.